The Catawba County Board of Commissioners declared a State of Emergency effective at 5:00 pm, Saturday, January 24, 2026. Read more HERE.

 ABSENTEE BY MAIL

-Registered voters may request an absentee-by-mail ballot (one voter per form, for one election at a time).
-Mailing of the March Primary ballots will be begin January 12th, 2026.
+• Registered DEM, REP, and UNA voters may request an absentee-by-mail ballot (one voter per form, for one election at a time).
+Mailing of the March Primary ballots began January 12th, 2026.

-Online Request Portal [begins Jan 1] -or- Printable Fill-in PDF Application*
+Online Request Portal -or- Printable Fill-in PDF Application*

 The deadline to request an absentee ballot is 5:00 PM the second Tuesday before Election Day.